Samiyuddin/SQL-Ecommerce-Project/README.md

 ## Author

-Mohamed Mousamoud
+Mohammed Samiyuddin
-Connect with me on [LinkedIn](www.linkedin.com/in/mohammed-samiyuddin)
+Connect with me on : www.linkedin.com/in/mohammed-samiyuddin